Vietnam.vn - Nền tảng quảng bá Việt Nam

 Now, a group of Canadian scientists led by archaeologist Dr. Mark Collard has come up with another explanation.

-"There is compelling evidence that prehistoric humans may have deliberately amputated their knuckles in religious rituals, or to demonstrate some kind of commitment to a community," said Dr Mark Collard from Simon Fraser University in Vancouver, Canada.
+"There is compelling evidence to suggest that prehistoric humans may have deliberately amputated their knuckles in religious rituals, or to demonstrate some sort of commitment within a community," said Dr. Mark Collard from Simon Fraser University in Vancouver, Canada.

 Tại sao dấu tay người tiền sử để lại thường thiếu ngón, thiếu đốt? - 2